codee-com/open-catalog/README.md

-# Open Catalog on best practices for performance
+# Open Catalog of Best Practices for Modernization and Optimization

 ## About

-This catalog is a collaborative effort to consolidate the collective wisdom of performance experts on the best practices for performance.
-It consist of a glossary and a list of checks for the C, C++ and Fortran programming languages.
+This Open Catalog is a collaborative effort to consolidate expert knowledge on best practices for modernizing and optimizing code written in C, C++, and Fortran programming languages.
+The Catalog consists of a comprehensive set of checks (rules) that describe specific issues in the source code and provide guidance on corrective actions, along with extensive documentation, example codes and references to additional reading resources.

 ## Benchmarks

-This catalog includes [a suite of microbenchmarks](Benchmark/README.md) that demonstrate the potential performance improvement that can be attained by applying the fixes that are suggested for each check.
+The Open Catalog includes [a suite of microbenchmarks](Benchmark/README.md) designed to demonstrate:

+- No performance degradation when implementing the modernization recommendations.
+- Potential performance enhancements achievable through the optimization recommendations.

 ## Checks